Ella-Hoeppner/Quoot/README.md

 ## to do
 ### high priority
-* create a default environment
-  * range
+* range function
   * implementing the arity-1 version will be easy
   * should also implement the arity-0 version, as a test for laziness
     * e.g should be able to do like (map + (range) (list 5 5 5)) and not infinitely loop
       * will need to change transpose function for this
     * probably need to add another value type like QuootValue::LazyList or smth to make this work
 * When you try to call a list as a function, treat it as an invocation of nth
   * should be able to handle this adding a clause to as_fn for lists
   * will use similar behavior for vectors and hashmaps eventually